Things People Would Absolutely Change About Their Families

 Therapy

-One Redditor said, “My mother and her lack of doing anything about her mental state.
+One user said, “My mother and her lack of doing anything about her mental state.
 You just can’t help someone who doesn’t want to be helped.”

-A second Redditor added, “I’d like them all to be open about going to therapy.”
+A second user added, “I’d like them all to be open about going to therapy.”

 Substance Abuse Issues